 We already have a date for the next-gen version of Cyberpunk 2077

-Oddly enough, almost a year has passed since Cyberpunk 2077 hit stores.
+Oddly enough, it has been almost a year since Cyberpunk 2077 hit stores.
 After a good number of delays the game made its debut and I think you all know what happened.
 Of course, Cyberpunk is a great game with unique things but their technical problems weighed them down too much (especially on the Xbox One and PS4 versions).

 CD Projekt RED has been working very hard all this time, continually releasing updates that have made their experience much more pleasant for the user and that will be much better in the future.
 What we needed to know is when the next-gen version of the game will arrive, and he has been the president of the company, Adam Kiciński, the one who has dared to put a date on it.